alexbhas/website/README.md

-Latest version of my personal website, built with SvelteKit
+Latest version of my personal website, built with SvelteKit.